pawel-mirys/pawel-mirys/README.md

 # 💫 About Me:
-🌱 I’m currently learning how to be Frontend Developer.<br>
+🌱 I’m currently learning how to be a Frontend Developer.<br>

 ## 🌐 Socials: